PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 It gets annoying to say "for 1000 contacts `O(log 1000)`" so we often replace the exact number with the letter `N` giving us `O(log N)`.
 This way we don't have to say the exact number of contacts every time and we just use the letter `N`.

 # Python
-Lets learn a coding language!
+Lets learn a real coding language!

 Right click this link and select "open in new tab" to go to the greatest coolest code editing tool https://replit.com/